eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 ## Importing keys from another validator instance

-If you are migrating to eth-docker from another validator node that uses systemd or some other init system, please see [SwitchClient](../Support/SwitchClient.md) and [Moving](../Support/Moving.md) for advice.
-Ultimately, you'll likely need to export your keys from your old client and move them to your new node manually, and then use eth-docker's key management commands to import the keys into clients managed by eth-docker.
+If you are migrating to Eth Docker from another validator node that uses systemd or some other init system, please see [SwitchClient](../Support/SwitchClient.md) and [Moving](../Support/Moving.md) for advice.
+Ultimately, you'll likely need to export your keys from your old client and move them to your new node manually, and then use Eth Docker's key management commands to import the keys into clients managed by Eth Docker.

 For example, for moving from a system+prysm setup, you'll want to use prysm's [export functionality](https://docs.prylabs.network/docs/advanced/migrating-keys).
 For other clients, check their official documentation to find out how to export your validator keys.
-You can then use eth-docker's key management API to import your keys with `./ethd keys import`.
+You can then use Eth Docker's key management API to import your keys with `./ethd keys import`.

 Please read all of the warnings about slashing and make sure to exercise tons of caution when moving validators to avoid being slashed.